ConderS/arachnid/README.md

 ## Key Files

-- `src/components/DataPane.js` is where vega loads the visualization and handles all the interactions
+- `js/src/components/DataPane.js` is the parent component for the charts and adds additional actions for handling interactions
+- `js/src/components/BarChart.js` contains all d3 logic for the BarChart compoennt
+- `js/src/components/ScatterPlot.js` contains all d3 logic for the ScatterPlot component